kvmet/kvmet/curate/movies.md

 - Safety Not Guaranteed
 - Inception
 - Spaceballs
-- Who Framed Roger Rabbit
-    - Impressive use of hand-drawn animation composited over live-action video.
-The way that lighting is blended between the two is especially great.
 - The Midnight Sky
     - Good slow burn sci-fi drama.
 Has a good amount of dramatic moments and unexpected elements.

+### W

 - White Noise
     - Pretty weird but still fun and enjoyable.
 Comedy horror.
     - ??? quote "Spoiler"
       People are trying to live their lives and not think about death.
 Everyone has a fear of death.
 The world is constantly reminding us of death in every way imaginable.
+- Who Framed Roger Rabbit
+    - Impressive use of hand-drawn animation composited over live-action video.
+The way that lighting is blended between the two is especially great.

 ---